 Carla Toenniessen, MFT, a native of Northern Virginia, serves as a lay leader at Vienna Baptist Church in Vienna, Virginia.
 For 31 years, Carla worked in public schools as a teacher and school counselor.
 Working with both school and congregational systems has provided fertile ground for learning about the importance of Bowen Family Systems Theory and family of origin work as resources for leadership when navigating complex systems and everyday life.
 She considers coaching to be an invaluable asset for the lifelong journey of working at differentiation and participates in a monthly coaching group.
 A participant in the LIM Workshops since 1998, Carla joined the LIM Workshop faculty in 2008.

 The Rev. Dr. Joel Alvis joined the faculty of LIM in 2014.
 He has been serving churches in leadership transition, aka “interims” since 2004.
-He currently is the Interim Pastor at Pleasant Hill Presbyterian Church in Duluth, GA.
-He has served ten other congregations in this role in Georgia, North Carolina and Florida.
-He also served as a solo pastor and an associate in a suburban Atlanta congregation.
+Joel is the Mission Coordinator and Stated Clerk for Cherokee Presbytery of the PCUSA.
+Most recently he served as the Interim Pastor at Pleasant Hill Presbyterian Church in Duluth, GA.
+He has served 10 other congregations in this role in Georgia, North Carolina and Florida.
+He also served as solo pastor and an associate in a suburban Atlanta Congregation.